oop-eng/oop-eng.github.io/readme.md

 Add a method named `calcAverage` that, given an array of doubles, will return the average value.

-> **Hint:** have your new method make use of the existing `calcSum1` method, and then use the length property of arrays.
+> **HINT:** have your new method make use of the existing `calcSum1` method, and then use the length property of arrays.
 >
 > For example, given the array already made inside `main` (containing `1.1`, `2.2`, and `3.3`), calling `calcAverage(numbers)` will output `2.1999...` (almost `2.2`, but not exactly, due to roundoff error).